LuckyJimJD/Recipes/_breads/Rohliky.md

 # Directions

 1. Put yeast in small bowl with 2 tbsp lukewarm milk and 1 tsp sugar.
 Let sit until yeast is active.
-2. Add 2 tbsp flour and½ cup lukewarm milk to yeast and let rise for 5-10 minutes.
+2. Add 2 tbsp flour and ½ cup lukewarm milk to yeast and let rise for 5-10 minutes.
-3. Mix 4 cups flour and salt.
+3. Mix remaining flour and salt.
 Add yeast mixture, remaining milk, butter, & egg.
 4. Knead by hand or in mixer until soft dough is formed.
 5. Cover with warm damp cloth and place in unheated oven to rise for 1 hour.
 6. Divide dough into 3 balls and roll out slightly into circles.
 Cut each circle into 3 triangular pieces, and roll gently to about ¾ inch thick.